Preserve and Personalize: Personalized Text-to-Image Diffusion Models without Distributional Drift: Experiments and Analysis

-We assess the effectiveness of our proposed method through both qualitative and quantitative comparisons with baselines.
-We also conduct an ablation study to determine whether the proposed objective preserves the pretrained distribution and enables controllable trade-offs as claimed in this work.
+We evaluate the proposed method through qualitative and quantitative comparisons with baselines across diverse backbones.
+We further conduct three ablation studies to examine the practical implications of the proposed formulation in the context of personalized diffusion models.
+Further analysis, including failure cases, is provided in Appendix~\ref{sec:app_results}.